 Little Tern

-During the week we also connected with five Orca's, which were Pod number 21's.
+During the week, we also connected with five Orcas, which were Pod number 21's.
 The views were incredible, as you can see from the images below.
-For more information about Scottish Killer Whale's, click on the link below
+For more information about Scottish Killer Whales, click on the link below.

-The autumn has soon arrived, and my annual trip to Shetland has come around again.
+Autumn has soon arrived, and my annual trip to Shetland has come around again.
 I stayed in Sumburgh Lighthouse for the week this year, which was an amazing experience with Dan Pointon, John Pegden, Neil Bostock, and Dave Mack.

-Birding for 10 days was hard going though, with hardly any migrant birds about.
-Four Yellow Browed warblers were seen, and we didn't even see a Lesser Whitethroat.
-We recorded over 120 species though, and Dan found a Western Bonelli's warbler, but no new birds for me this year.
+Birding for 10 days was hard going, though, with hardly any migrant birds about.
+Four Yellow-browed warblers were seen, and we didn't even see a Lesser Whitethroat.
+We recorded over 120 species, though, and Dan found a Western Bonelli's warbler, but no new birds for me this year.
 Here are some images of the birds we saw.

 Shorelark